CortexIntelligentAutomation/docs/content/en/docs/2025.9/Guides/upgrade-guides/upgrade-observability/2.2.0-to-3.0.0/on-premise/grafana/try-it-out.md

 ---
 title: "Try it out"
 linkTitle: "Try it out"
-description: "Information about trying out the observability platform after upgrading the dashboards."
+description: "Information about trying out the observability platform after upgrade."
-weight: 3
+weight: 5
 ---

 # {{% param title %}}

+This guide describes how to verify that the upgrade has been successful.
+Please ensure that [Upgrade Promtail][] has been completed before taking these steps.

+## Confirm Grafana Upgrade

+1. Navigate to your Grafana website e.g. `https://machinename.domain.com:3000`.
+1. Identify the version number under the login prompt.
+1. Confirm the version has updated to be 10.4.1.

+## Confirm Dashboards Load

+1. Navigate to your Grafana website e.g. `https://machinename.domain.com:3000`
+1. Login to Grafana.
+1. Open the *Dashboards* page via the menu on the left sidebar.
+1. Select the folder that hosts the Cortex Dashboards, e.g. *Cortex*
+1. Click the *Flow Execution Requests* dashboard to open it.
+1. Change the time period to be *Last 90 days* and confirm data is present.
+1. Confirm the data from the previous step is similar to the data captured when [verifying the old version][].

-## Confirm New Dashboards Display Data
+## Confirm New Data is Processed

 {{% alert title="Note" %}}
 Any flow can be used that exists on the system and can be executed.